RM503/Regen_analytics_app/README.md

 docker run --env-file .env.docker -p 8000:8000 <whatever_name_you_want:version>>
 ```

 In the run command, the environment variables are explicitly injected using the `.env.docker` file.
-A simpler method is to user the `docker-compose.yaml` file using the following command
+A prebuilt image can also be found in Docker Hub and pulled using
 ```
-docker compose up
+docker pull rmahbub503/regen_organics_analytics_app:v1
 ```

- After the preceding steps have been completed, the app can be run locally at http://0.0.0.0:8000.
+ After the preceding steps have been completed, the app can be run locally.
 The app, at the moment, uses the following APIs and services

 * Google Earth Engine (GEE) Python API for calculating NDVI-NDMI curves from queried polygons
 * iSDA API for extracting soil quantities for queried polygons